JCass149/grafana/README.md

 This repository contains [Grafana][grafana] dashboards showing graphs of metrics collected from an application server for the following:
-*  Microprofile Fault Tolerance 3.0
+*  Microprofile Fault Tolerance 3.x
+*  Microprofile Metrics 3.x

 [grafana]: https://grafana.com/